GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan.md

 <div class="container">
   <div class="organization">
     <p><strong>Sudan Red Crescent Society (SRCS)</strong><br>
       SRCS has documentation about flood impacts and past operations.
-Furthermore, SRCS was able to source some datasets from the Sudan National Council for Civil Defence (NCCD)  and the Sudan Humanitarian Aid Commission (HAC).
+Furthermore, SRCS was able to source some datasets from the Sudan National Council for Civil Defense (NCCD)  and the Sudan Humanitarian Aid Commission (HAC).
     </p>
   </div>